ietf-wg-idr/RFC4271bis/rfc4271bis.md

 The local system recalculates its best routes for the destinations of the routes marked as invalid.
-Before the invalid routes are deleted from the system, it advertises, to its peers, either withdraws for the routes marked as invalid, or the new best routes before the invalid routes are deleted from the system.
+Before the invalid routes are deleted from the system, it advertises, to its peers, either withdraws for the routes marked as invalid, or the new best routes.

 Unless specified explicitly, the Data field of the NOTIFICATION message that is sent to indicate an error is empty.